renarsvilnis/lol-build-manager/readme.md

 - [lol-build-manager-config](https://github.com/renarsvilnis/lol-build-manager-config) - node module that contains configuration for League of Legends Build Manager applications
 - [lol-build-manager-util](https://github.com/renarsvilnis/lol-build-manager-util) - node module that contains utility functions that are used accross League of Legends Build Manager applications
 - [lol-build-manager-chrome-extension](https://github.com/renarsvilnis/lol-build-manager-chrome-extension) - Google Chrome Extension that communicates with the native application and provides the user a fast way to import builds into the native application
-- [lol-build-manager-electron-app](https://github.com/renarsvilnis/lol-build-manager-electron-app) - Star of the show - Windows and OSX application that enables the user to import League of Legends champion guides from supported 3rd party services. **TODO: link to supported sites**
+- [lol-build-manager-electron-app](https://github.com/renarsvilnis/lol-build-manager-electron-app) - Star of the show - Windows and OSX application that enables the user to import League of Legends champion guides from [supported 3rd party services](https://github.com/renarsvilnis/lol-build-manager#supported-websites).